durgeshtrivedi/imagecluster/README.md

 # README #

-The project is having default setting considering OpencCV and Dlib is installed on the system with specific path else you need to edit the Opencv and dlib Header/ library path in build setting for the project.
+Theis project can only be run using Xcode on MAC.It is having default setting considering OpencCV and Dlib is installed on the system with specific path else you need to edit the Opencv and dlib Header/ library path in build setting for the project.
 Which you definately need it to run the project .

-### OpenCv and Dlib header search path in project setting ###
+### OpenCV  and Dlib header search path in project setting ###
+The OpenCv 3.2.0 and dlib-19.4 version I have used for this project, higher version should also work for both

 The header search path for dlib and opencv should be like this

 First you need to install the Opencv on your sytem for that.
 Also you need build dlib file .